kamcpp/android-helpers/README.md

 ## Wideroid Android Helper Framework

 ### Synopsis
-A bunch of helpers and annotations to help you write less and do more in Android development.
+A bunch of helpers and annotations to help you write less and do more, mainly designed to be used in Android development.

 ### Contributors
 1. [Kamran Amini](https://github.com/kamcpp)